 Consulting on a New CIF Strategic Plan

-This webpage will be a key source of information about topics of concern and timelines for providing feedback.
+This webpage is a key source of information about topics of concern and timelines for providing feedback.
 Please bookmark this page and return often.

 Multi-Phased Strategic Plan Development Process

-The CIF will be developing a new strategic plan in a series of four steps.
-Recognizing that the timelines are tight, we seek your timely input on key issues of concern and will make every effort to enable you to provide input, conveniently and quickly.
+The CIF is developing a new strategic plan in a series of steps, through which we are making every effort to enable stakeholders to provide input, conveniently and quickly.